pitchprint/pitchprint-wordpress/readme.txt

 10. Photo Print

 == Changelog ==

+== 11.1.2 =
+Minor fix to Refactor sanitization callbacks for API key and secret key to only trim whitespace

 == 11.1.1 =
 Minor fix to skip clearing customization if the call is an ajax with `ppc-simulate-cart`